DHP-stottepakke/pages/pages/dmp_knowledge_base/4_legal_ethics.md

 #### [FAIRsFAIR FAIR-Aware Additional Guidance](https://doi.org/10.5281/zenodo.6088215) [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

-##### Guidance for Researchers
 - For guidance on access, see 5a.

-##### Sufficiently adressed:
-- Clearly indicates if personal data will be collected/used as part of the project, and, if applicable, how compliance with applicable legislation will be ensured (for example by gaining informed consent, considering encryption, anonymisation, or pseudonymisation).
-- Describes the procedure to manage access to only authorised users.

 ---
 <!--additional explanations - only keywords-->